The perils that remain on Gaza’s path to peace

 Donald Trump’s plan to bring peace to Gaza – and the wider Middle East – may ultimately depend on the US president himself.

 For the first time in a long time, there is a glimmer of hope for the Middle East.
-After two years of war, representatives of Israel and Hamas have sat down in Cairo and signed a deal brokered by the President of the United States, Donald Trump.
-A tentative ceasefire is underway; earlier, clouds of dust and smoke could be seen spiralling into the sky outside Gaza City, as the IDF withdrew from its siege of the area.
-If the deal is fully ratified and implemented, this withdrawal will continue, allowing humanitarian aid to surge into war-torn Gaza.
-Crucially, the 48 Israeli hostages, 20 of whom are believed to be alive, are set to return home to their loved ones – perhaps as early as Monday.
+After two years of war, representatives of Israel and Hamas have sat down and signed a deal brokered by the President of the United States, Donald Trump.
+A tentative ceasefire is underway; earlier, clouds of dust and smoke could be seen spiralling into the sky outside Gaza City as the IDF withdrew from its siege of the area.
+If the deal is fully implemented, the IDF’s redeployment to agreed ceasefire lines will continue, providing a respite in the fighting and allowing humanitarian aid to surge into war-torn Gaza.
+Crucially, the remaining 48 Israeli hostages, 20 of whom are believed to be alive, are set to return home to their loved ones – perhaps as early as Monday.

-The news of a brief respite in the conflict was greeted widely by both Israelis and Palestinians with jubilation.
+The news of the deal was greeted widely by both Israelis and Palestinians with jubilation.
 For Israelis, it holds out the hope of ending a conflict that has deepened divisions at home and isolated Israel from many of her erstwhile allies.
-For Palestinians, the ceasefire promises to deliver hope of a new dawn, a day beyond daily bombardment and devastation.
+For Palestinians, the ceasefire promises hope of a new dawn, a day beyond daily bombardment and devastation.

 On the other hand, Hamas, while much decapitated and weakened by the last two years of warfare, isolated from its patrons in Tehran, and under severe pressure from Turkey and the Arab states, is still around.
 It may be running out of road, but it still has options.
 Like Hezbollah in nearby Lebanon, so long as the group has its weapons, and its most militant members refuse to give them up, the path from this brutal war towards a durable peace will be far from straightforward.

 Put simply, the disarmament of Hamas matters because it is the vital key that unlocks the rest of Trump’s peace plan.
-Without disarmament, the IDF is unlikely to continue its phased withdrawal from the strip; the envisaged International Stabilisation Force, staffed by troops from Arab and other Islamic states, is unlikely to materialise; and without security, the aid and investment needed to rebuild the strip and its civil society will not be forthcoming.
-The ‘Board of Peace’ overseen by President Trump and former British prime minister Tony Blair will have no peace to preside over.
+Without disarmament, the IDF is unlikely to continue its phased withdrawal from parts of the strip; the envisaged International Stabilisation Force, staffed by troops from Arab and other Islamic states, is unlikely to materialise; and without security, the aid and investment needed to rebuild the strip and its civil society will not be forthcoming.
+In such circumstances, the ‘Board of Peace’ overseen by President Trump and former British prime minister Tony Blair would have no peace to preside over.

 So how could Hamas be disarmed?
 What precedents might be followed?
 Here there are no easy answers, but examining the nature of the group can shed some light on the challenges that may be involved with demilitarising Gaza.